Remote SFTP Server

 - From the Sidebar, select Configuration > Endpoints.

-- Click the Endpoint Name of the Endpoint you want to delete.
+- Click the Name of the Endpoint you want to delete.

 - Click the Delete button above the Endpoint details.